amgadfahmi/netlify-edge-faker/README.md

 - [ ] Rate limiter per unique request
 - [ ] Caching for better response
 - [ ] Logs and stats in general
+- [ ] Update function home page with a live dynamic example